What do you do with your horses once they don’t do the therapy work?

-They live out, so select what the meadows and hedgerows provide throughout the growing months.
+When they live out they select what the meadows and hedgerows provide throughout the growing months.
 Gunner comes in at night so has haylage/hay, and a feed of chaff/nuts/cool-stance for breakfast and supper.
-Outside of the growing months they are all given hay/haylage and most are given a morning feed of chaff, maybe pony nuts and cool-stance.
+Outside of the growing months they are all given hay/haylage and most are given a morning feed of chaff with cool-stance and some additional pony nuts.
 We are not worried if they lose a bit of weight/condition over winter as this is normal for wild horses and as a result they seem to handle Spring’s grass much better.
 Apples and carrots are given ad-hoc.
-The thoroughbreds sometimes need two feeds a day if they lose too much condition.

 Do you use supplements?

 Livvy had six horses/ponies, Georgie had one when they joined up businesses in April 2016.
 There were two ponies at the farm they both moved to and a month later they bought them as their owner couldn’t look after them anymore.
 Another horse joined about 2 months after that looking for a forever home/as a companion horse for another horse at the farm but ended up with paintedhorse.
 A month later, two more arrived on retirement livery with us as their owner had suffered a sudden health issue and could no longer do they physical work involved in looking after horses.

 How old are your horses?

-Our veterans over 15 are Rio, Jac (both 19), Gunner, Danny (both 18) and Polly (aged 16).
-Our middle rangers are Ulha, Prada and Blossom (all 10), Logan who is allegedly 10 but the dentist suggests 12 and Epona is 8.
-Our youngsters are Grace and Hope (both 2).
+Our veterans (over 15) are Rio, Jac (both 20), Gunner, Danny (both 19) and Polly (aged 17).
+Our middle rangers are Ulha, Prada and Blossom (all 11), Logan who is allegedly 11 but the dentist suggests 13 and Epona is 9.
+Our youngsters are Grace and Hope (both 3).